abisubramanya27/Complaints-Classifier/README.md

  Matching Account No(s) :

 **About the dataset**:
 We obtained the training data from here : https://www.kaggle.com/sebastienverpile/consumercomplaintsdata/version/1 .
 We cleaned the data and reduced the types of complaints to 12.
-We used just about 10% of this data to train the model and about 1% to test it
+We used just about 10% of this data to train the model and about 1% to test its performance.

 The folder dataset contains the dataset used for training the spam and complaint classifiers(each stored separately).

+For sample test data we have enclosed four audio files and details of few customers.